 If I get the flu vaccine, can I still get the flu?

 Yes.
-Even with a flu vaccine, you aren’t 100% protected.
+Even with a flu vaccine, you aren’t 100 percent protected.
 Each year, the flu vaccine contains different strains (kinds) of the virus.
 The strains chosen are those that scientists believe are most likely to show up in the United States that year.
-If the choice is right, the vaccine can be as much as 70 to 90% effective in preventing the flu in healthy adults.
+If the choice is right, the vaccine can be as much as 70 to 90 percent effective in preventing the flu in healthy adults.
 Even if you get the flu after being vaccinated, your flu symptoms can be milder than if you didn’t get the vaccine.
 You’ll also reduce your risk of complications from the flu.